 Facebook and Instagram

 When it comes to social media, video generates 1200% more shares than text and images combined.
 If that doesn’t peak your interest, you probably need another cup of coffee.
 And if you’re considering trading in your current digital team for a film editor and producer, you’re probably just a tad too stat-happy.
 All we mean is that it’s a solid idea to start integrating more video usage into your current social media strategy.
+Make complete utilization of softwares like Adobe and FCPX plugins.
 Plus, with the big changes Facebook is making to its algorithm, this is one organic way to keep your engagement high.